Strung000/DeTintX/README.md

 While it can be used to achieve a stylized look, the true aim of this shader is to respect the intent of the artists and level designers and attempt to restore the original colors as faithfully as possible without as little extra processing as possible.

 ### FEATURES
-- **Shadow Desaturation**: Desaturates darker areas to fix possible oversaturated shadows and gradients post-detinting and provide a more realistic look to darker areas.
+- **Shadow Desaturation**: Desaturates darker areas to fix oversaturated shadows post-detinting and provide a more realistic look to darker areas.
 - **Shadow Boost**: Boosts the brightness of darker areas to improve visibility at the cost of shadow contrast.
 - **Levels**: Black and white level adjustment to adjust for deeper blacks and brighter whites.